collinalexbell/HackMatrix/game-design.md

 $ ZeroMQ
 $ OpenGL

-?
-City recreation based on google streetview (or some similar) - This is starting to seem like a better idea...
+- City recreation based on google streetview (or some similar)
+  - Portland
+  - Using:
+    - COLMAP
+    - Mapillary
+    - Probably some custom reconstruction code

 ?
 Multiple X windows to allow a browser as well
 - recompilable while playing